SaraToprowitch/NetFree/README.md

 ## Usage

-1. Open the `index.html` file in your web browser.
+1. Open the `main.html` file in your web browser.
 2. Explore the cloned NetFree website.

 ## Contributing

+For any inquiries or contributions, please contact me at [s0534107064@gmail.com](mailto:s0534107064@gmail.com).

 Contributions are not accepted for this project as it is a clone created for educational purposes only.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.